Ten Easy Arguments to Convince Your Friends to Join Wealthsimple | Wealthsimple

 Wealthsimple is a whole new kind of investing service.
 This is the latest installment of our “How To” series, where we lay out smart and easy-to-understand advice on navigating the financial world.

-Oh, and you’ll also be giving her the gift of $10,000 of investments managed free for one year.
+Oh, and you’ll also be giving her the gift of £5,000 of investments managed free for one year.
 Because that’s what we give new clients who come in through friends.
-Sure, you, the giver, will also get $10,000 of investments managed free for one year when your friend signs up.
-But you don’t care about that, or about the fact that you get an additional $10,000 managed free for each additional person you refer, because remember?
+Sure, you, the giver, will also get £5,000 of investments managed free for one year when your friend signs up.
+But you don’t care about that, or about the fact that you get an additional £5,000 managed free for each additional person you refer, because remember?
 You’re motivated only by generosity.
-(Technically, we think it’s possible to be motivated by generosity while also enjoying thousands of dollars of free expert investment management.)
+(Technically, we think it’s possible to be motivated by generosity while also enjoying thousands of pounds of free expert investment management.)

 Your Line: “Wealthsimple knows the science: People can’t pick stocks.”

-Here’s your backup: Wealthsimple’s portfolios are built exclusively from market-hugging exchange traded funds (ETFs).
-The beauty of ETFs is that they have lower fees and they perform better.
+Here’s your backup: Wealthsimple’s portfolios are built exclusively from passive funds.
+The beauty of passive funds are that they have lower fees and they perform better.
 Look it up: Study after study demonstrates that over the long term, passive investments far outperform funds with human managers.

 Your Line: “It’ll take you about five minutes to sign up.
 And it’s kind of an enjoyable process.”